 - There are fewer hours of daylight, so less time to explore

-- Road conditions can be difficult, especially in snow and ice and especially if you’re not used to it
+- Road conditions can be difficult in freezing temperatures, especially in snow and ice.

-- Your motorhome can get damp, condensation and mildew if you don’t care for it properly (more on that later)
+- Your motorhome can suffer from damp, condensation and mildew if you don’t care for it properly (more on that later)

-- Drying clothes can be a pain (more on that later too)
+- Drying clothes and laundry can be a pain (more on that later too)

 - Strong winds and rain can be tough to sleep through (ask any of us who survived Storm Denis in a van!)

-- It can be COLD (unless you’ve gone south) so you’ll use a lot of gas/ electric for heating and it takes longer to warm up.
+- It can be COLD (unless you’ve gone south) so you’ll use a lot of fuel for the heating system and it takes longer to warm up the water heater/water tanks.

 Over the years, we’ve got a routine down for our winter trips, and we know the pitfalls to look for and how to deal with them.

-Here’s a video of the things I learnt during the last winter, when it was particularly cold and I was living in the motorhome full-time.
+Here’s a video of the things I’ve learnt whilst living in the motorhome full-time during winter.
 It was a STEEP learning curve.
 I hope you find it useful.

 We hope you found the video useful.
 If you did, we’d love it if you followed us on Youtube.
 New videos with tips for motorhoming and campervanning in the UK and Europe are released weekly.